-Georgetown's Meadows

-Multifamily Character Area.
+Georgetown's Meadows Multifamily Character Area.
 They are organized into three sections dealing with the following issues:

-• Building mass, size and form
+- Building mass, size and form

-• Setting
+- Setting

-• Site design
+- Site design

-understand the Design

-Goals for your

-Character Area.
-The

-Design Review

-Commission will

-consider how a

-proposed project

-meets these goals.

-Consider providing a

-written statement to

-the DRC that outlines

-how your project

-meets the intent of

-these goals.
+Make sure you understand the Design Goals for your Character Area.
+The Design Review Commission will consider how a proposed project meets these goals.
+Consider providing a written statement to the DRC that outlines how your project meets the intent of these goals.